-From lions, tigers, monkeys and elephants, to zebras, alligators, bears and kangaroos, explore the tales of the many exotic animals kept at the Tower for over 600 years.
+From lions, tigers, monkeys and elephants, to zebras, alligators, bears and kangaroos, explore the tales of the many exotic animals kept at the Tower.

-If you look around, you will see many life-size sculptures of menagerie animals around the Tower by artist, Kendra Haste.
+As you explore around the Tower of London, you will see many life-size sculptures of menagerie animals by artist, Kendra Haste.